Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Day 2: Bus up Irohazaka → Akechidaira Ropeway → Kegon Falls → Lake Chuzenji boat to Shobugahama → bus to Yumoto Onsen foot bath → stroll by Lake Yunoko → ice cream at Sanbonmatsu → back to town.

-- Day 1: Temples and shrines + Mizunomi-zaka slope walk under cedars.
+- Day 1: Temples and shrines plus Mizunomi-zaka slope walk under cedars.

-- Day 2: Akechidaira → Kegon → Lake Chuzenji circuit → seaside lunch at the lake.
+- Day 2: Akechidaira → Kegon → Lake Chuzenji circuit → lakeside lunch.

-- Day 4: Choose your own adventure: Kirifuri Highlands viewpoint, Kanaya Hotel History House, or a lazy brunch before souvenir shopping.
+- Day 4: Choose your own: Kirifuri Highlands viewpoint, Kanaya Hotel History House or a lazy brunch before souvenir shopping.

 - Sightseeing: ¥0–1,500 (Kegon elevator, ropeway, occasional museum)